Hashpoint Surf Camp

-In the heart of Taghazout, a charming Moroccan fishing village famous for its world-class waves, lies Hash Point Surf Camp.
-The camp is owned and run by a local surfer, Abdellah, along with his family and friends.
-From flawless right-hand breaks, to beautiful beaches, local hammam massages, and the colourful souks (markets), there is something ...
+At the beachside of Taghazout, a charming Moroccan fishing village famous for its world-class waves, lies Hashpoint Surf Camp.
+The camp is owned and run by a local surfer, Abdellah.
+From flawless right-hand breaks, to beautiful beaches, local hammam massages, and the colourful souks (markets), there is something here for everyone.
+Book to come and stay ...

 A stop on the surfers' path since the 1950s, the famous long right points light up during the autumn and winter.
 Spring is slightly less consistent and summer can be flat for long periods.
 Swells track north down the coast from the productive Atlantic and having propagated so far from their source are mostly of a long period.
 Dominant winds are from the north-west to north-east and anything that has even a fraction of east in it can set the whole region pumping.
 The main spots are focused around towns such as Agadir and Taghazoute leaving miles of empty coastline, especially to the south, open to exploration.
 Unfortunately petty crime is endemic so travellers must be extra vigilant.
 Sea temperatures vary between 16 and 22Â°C/61 to 72Â°F.